 In FIG. \ref{mwpmsketch}, we provide an example of the operation of the MWPM decoder for a specific detected error pattern syndrome.
-From top to bottom and then from the left column to the right column, the first row shows the considered syndrome, where the exclamation marks correspond to the checks that have measured a non-trivial syndrome element.
-The second row depicts two separate graphs, one consisting of all $X$-checks (green nodes) and the other of all $Z$-checks (orange nodes).
+FIG. \ref{mwpmsketch} a) shows the considered syndrome, where the exclamation marks correspond to the checks that have measured a non-trivial syndrome element.
+FIG. \ref{mwpmsketch} b) depicts the two syndrome subgraphs, the $X$-subgraph (green nodes) and the $Z$-subgraph (orange nodes), edges in the $X$ and $Z$-subgraphs are denoted with green and orange lines respectively.
 Note that in both graphs, the previously discussed virtual checks are located in the boundaries: on the left and right boundaries for the $X$-checks and on the top and bottom for the $Z$-checks.
-The data qubits of the code are then considered to be the edges of such graphs connecting the checks nodes with their nearest ones.
+The edges connecting nodes in the syndrome graph represent the data qubits which, when changing parity, trigger a change in the parity of the check nodes they are.
 Over these graphs, all the shortest paths connecting all non-trivial checks with each other and with their nearest virtual qubit are considered for the matching problem.
 These paths are represented with cyan, blue and violet colors for paths of weights $1$, $2$ or $3$ respectively.
-By means of those paths, the subgraphs shown in the third row are constructed, where the weights of the edges are given by the number of data qubits that are crossed when following the path from non-trivial check to non-trivial check, i.e. each of the edges of the graphs of the second row of the figure has weight 1.
+By means of those paths, the decoding subgraphs shown in FIG. \ref{mwpmsketch} c) are constructed, where the weights of the edges are given by the number of data qubits that are crossed when following the path from non-trivial check to non-trivial check, i.e. each of the edges of the graphs of the second row of the figure has weight 1.